-- 1. Representatives are expected and obligated to conduct the following activities, within reason and in accordance with University standards, at the discretion and leave of the Speaker of the Legislature.
+- 1. Representatives are expected and obligated to conduct the following activities, within reason and in accordance with University standards.

 - a.
 Attend:

 - i.
-All legislative meetings.
+All legislative meetings

 - ii.
-All legislative work sessions.
+All legislative work sessions

 - iii.
-All applicable training sessions and retreats, to be held and completed by the first legislative meeting in October in the Fall semester of each legislative term.
+All applicable training sessions and retreats are to be completed by the first legislative meeting in October of the fall semester of each legislative term.
 These training sessions should at least include the following:

 - Finance Training

 - Communications Training

 - Diversity and Inclusion Training

 - Sexual Misconduct Prevention Training

+- Alcohol and Substance Abuse Training

+- Student Groups Training

 - iv.
-All regular meetings of the committees of which they are members.
+All regular meetings of the committees of which they are members

 - v.
-At least one SGA governmental lobbying effort.
+At least one SGA governmental lobbying effort

 - vi.
-One Budget Training Workshop.
+One Budget Training Workshop

 - vii.
-At least one hour of Finance Committee deliberations per semester.
+At least one hour of Finance Committee deliberations per semester

 - b.
-Fulfill one of the following:
+Fulfill at least one of the following:

 - i.
-Sponsor at least one piece of legislation per semester.
+Sponsor at least one piece of legislation per semester and provide regular updates on the legislation's action plan.

 - ii.
-Provide written documentation on at least one project that has not led to legislation.
+Provide written documentation on at least one long-term project that has not led to legislation.

 - c.
-Hold at least two office hours per week in the SGA Office or another location
+Hold at least two office hours per week in the SGA Office or another location approved by the Speaker Pro Tempore (times to be set upon appointment or

-approved by the Speaker Pro Tempore, times to be set upon appointment or through another SGA initiative approved by the Speaker.
+through another SGA initiative approved by the Executive Vice President).

 - i.
 At least one of the two office hours must be consistent in time and location, and it must be made public on the website. - i.
-One office hour per week can be substituted with attending a student group event, providing updates and receiving feedback from said student group. - d.
-Maintain regular dialogue with the following, based on legislative district: - i.
-Applicable RHA hall/area councils. - ii.
-The Office of Transfer and Off-Campus Student Life. - iii.
-The Office of Global Maryland. - iv.
-The Department of Fraternity and Sorority Life. - v.
-An administrative contact within their respective colleges. - vi.
-Their respective colleges' Dean's Student Advisory Councils, or equivalent body, if applicable. - vii.
-Counterparts in the University Senate.

-2. A Representative cannot:

-- a.
-Concurrently serve in an appointed Executive, or Judicial Branch role, except as a Deputy to a Cabinet Director or as a member of the Office of President. - b.
+One office hour per week can be substituted with attending a student group event, providing updates, and receiving feedback from the said student group. - d.
+Maintain regular dialogue with the following, based on the legislative district: - i.
+Applicable RHA hall/area councils - ii.
+The Office of Transfer and Off-Campus Student Life - iii.
+The Office of Global Maryland - iv.
+The Department of Fraternity and Sorority Life - v.
+An administrative contact within their respective colleges - vi.
+Their respective colleges' Dean's Student Advisory Councils, or equivalent body, if applicable - vii.
+Counterparts in the University Senate - 2.
+A Representative cannot: - a.
+Concurrently serve in an appointed Executive, or Judicial Branch role, except as a member of the Office of President. - b.
 Laterally shift to a different Representative position without proceeding through the standard appointment process.